In This Article

 What If It's Been a Few Days?

-However, if it's been a couple of days and you're leaking, that is more likely a signal that you're using way too much ointment on your tattoo.
+However, if it's been more than three or four days and you're still noticing a lot of leaking, you might be putting too much ointment on your tattoo.
 Certain ointments tend to cause more leakage in some people than others.
-Again, don't panic.
+As long as the fluid still seems clear and the tattoo doesn’t feel hot or look red, don't panic.
 Just ease up on whatever ointment you're using.
 You should only be adding a tiny amount of ointment, barely enough to give your tattoo a bit of a shine.
 This is a situation where "less is more."
-A good way to test the strength of application is to see if your skin feels wet after an application.
+A good way to test the strength of the application is to see if your skin feels wet after an application.
 If it does, you're using way too much ointment.

-If decreasing the amount doesn't help, then you need to stop the ointment altogether and switch to another product or just keep your tattoo clean and forget the ointment for a few days and then switch to a lotion.
-As you can see, you have a lot of options.
+If decreasing the amount doesn't help, you need to stop the ointment altogether, switch to another product, or just keep your tattoo clean and forego the ointment for a few days and then switch to a lotion.

 When to Seek Medical Help